-PE-529 Slimnastics 2 hours 1 credit Offered as needed
+PE-529 Slimnastics

-This course covers the basic elements of health

-and fitness, including cardiovascular fitness, strength training, flexibility and nutrition.
+This course covers the basic elements of health and fitness, including cardiovascular fitness, strength training, flexibility and nutrition.
 Students are introduced to a variety of exercises with the ultimate goal of achieving and maintaining a well rounded personal fitness regimen.